ravis1902/US-HOME-PRICE/README.md

 * Housing subsidies - https://fred.stlouisfed.org/series/L312051A027NBEA
 * Number of Households - https://fred.stlouisfed.org/series/TTLHH

-This one variable Per Capita GDP has quartely data and five other variables like (Urban Population, Old Population, Income, Subsidy, Number of Household) has yearly.
+This one variable Per Capita GDP has quartely data and five other variables like (Urban Population, Old Population, Income, Subsidy and Number of Household) has yearly.
 Rest other variables has monthly data for last 20 years.

-The data has been prpared by merging this variable on the basis of dates.
-The five columns has been combined on year which I find the most appropriate method.
-The Nan values in the Per Capita GDP imputed through Interpolation method
+The data has been prepared by merging this variable on the basis of dates.
+The Nan values in the Per Capita GDP imputed through Interpolation method.